Ceyron/apebench/README.md

         Navier-Stokes, etc.)
     2. What consistent numerical scheme is used to discretize the continuous transient partial differential equation?
-2. What is the architecture of the autoregressive neural operator $f_\theta$?
+2. What is the architecture of the autoregressive neural emulator $f_\theta$?
 3. How do $f_\theta$ and $\mathcal{P}_h$ interact during training (=optimization of $\theta$)?
     1. For how many steps are their predictions unrolled and compared?